robertcornet/TUD_AI_driving/documentation/build_guide.md

 <img src="/images/09.jpg" height=200/>

-Solder the barrel connector to the output of the DC-DC step down converter.
-Make sure the output is set to 5 volts!
+Solder the barrel connector to the output of the DC-DC step down converter. **Make sure the output is set to 5 volts!**

-# Part 3, The Frame
+# Part 3: The Mounting Plate
 The holes in the 3d printed parts are not threaded yet.
 It is recommended to run a tap trough the holes first.
 The holes are sized for M3x0.5 threads.

 <a></a>